sensu/sensu-docs/content/sensu-go/5.21/platforms.md

 ### Solaris

-Sensu binary-only distributions for Solaris are available for these architectures and formats:
+Sensu binary-only distributions for Solaris are available for the architectures listed in the table below.

+{{% notice note %}}
+**NOTE**: The Solaris binary distributions include only the Sensu agent.
+{{% /notice %}}

 | Architecture | Formats |
 | --- | --- |